work for us banner

 Other information

-This is a voluntary role with a term of three years, and the option to serve for a further two years if invited to do so by the Chair.
+This is a voluntary role with a term of three years, and the option to serve further three year terms if invited to do so by the Chair.

 You will be required to attend six Board meetings a year (there is an option to join in person or virtually), and other ad hoc meetings such as training and away days.